moospit/net-sec-lab/README.md

 > Notes for `spoofing.py`:
 >
-> - Reports captured HTTP data twice (bug in async. sniffer/containerisation?)
+> - Reports captured HTTP data twice (incoming and outgoing - needs filtering)
-> - Sometimes packets are not captured (bug in async. sniffer?)
+> - Sometimes packets are not captured

 To start the automatic ARP cache poisoning, run on `evie`: